-I highly recommend a good trap baited with peanut butter.
+I highly recommend a good snap trap baited with peanut butter.
 Please don’t use poison, not only is it dangerous, but if they do die, they could wind up crawling in a place you don’t want and smelling, even months later when it warms up… If they do die in the open, a pet or other animal could potentially eat the poisoned mouse, which in turn, can poison them.
 It’s simply not worth the risk.

-When we moved in to our house last year, we wound up with a terrible mouse problem.
-But, once we remedied it and instilled some of these natural repellents, we’ve nipped the situation in the bud.
+When we moved into our house last year, we wound up with a terrible mouse problem.
+But, once we remedied it and utilized some of these natural repellents, we’ve nipped the situation in the bud.
 There are definitely several ways to keep mice out of your house, but these are the most effective methods I’ve found.